 Clogs N More – note – don’t buy clogs! :) Locations on Hawthorne and downtown Portland.

 And don’t forget the toe socks so you can move freely inside your spiffy new shoes.
 Sock Dreams has a store in Sellwood, or you can order online.
 They carry unique, high quality stuff, including the elusive toesock with formed heels.
 They thoroughly describe their stock on the website, including measurement info like calf size.
-They ship superfast, for free, and, if you ask, they will do an ADORABLE drawing on your receipt.
+They ship superfast, for free.

 Places to get biomechanically-correct footwear online: